Kingxukai/linux/Documentation/index.rst

 ===================

-There are several unsorted documents that don't seem to fit on other parts of the documentation body, or may require some adjustments and/or conversion to reStructuredText format, or are simply too old.
+There are several unsorted documents that don't seem to fit on other parts of the woke documentation body, or may require some adjustments and/or conversion to reStructuredText format, or are simply too old.

 .. toctree::